How do you install a new site server and task server in your Symantec Management Platform?

 6. In the left pane, select New —> Site Server to create a new site server

-7. The Select Computers dialog box appears —> Highlight a Windows 2003 Server machine and move it to the Selected Computers box.
+7. The Select Computers dialog box appears —> Highlight the site server and move it to the Selected Computers box.
 Click OK.
-The reason that we selected a Win2003 computer is that Task Server will only run on a server class machine.

 Choose a new managed computer to be a new site server